 What a wonderful world we live in!
 Not only can one get life insurance but now one can get egg insurance, preserving the reproductive potential in women.

-We live our lives thinking, “What are the chances that I will remain childless?
+We live our lives thinking, “What are the chances that XYZ will happen to me?
 Zero to none…” until we suddenly find ourselves getting close to being 40 years old without having met Mr. Right.
 Unfortunately, our mothers may make us feel like it was our fault for having spent too much time involved in our careers, or because, as I was told many times, I presented myself as being too smart in the eyes of Mr. Right.

 So, instead of focusing on something I had no control over, like finding a man who fulfilled all my requirements at the same time as I fulfilled his, I decided to focus on something that I could control: my ability to have a family.
 Very early on I decided that I would have at least one child, even if I never got married.
 Early in my 30s, I visited a fertility clinic to learn all I needed to know about freezing my eggs.